Reavers (comics): Donald Pierce's Reavers

-While the X-Men are away from their Australian base, the Reavers retake the ghost town and wait for the team to come back.
-However, on their return, the X-Men escape the Reavers through the Siege Perilous.
-Only Wolverine, who is on a leave of absence in Madripoor, remains.
-Once he returns, they capture him, and proceed to torture and crucify him.
+While the X-Men are away from their Australian base, the Reavers retake the base and wait for the team to come back.
+However, on their return, the Reavers only manage to capture Wolverine.
 Wolverine escapes the Reavers with the aid of Jubilee.
-The Reavers then attack the Muir Island Mutant Research Center, theorizing that it is Wolverine's most likely destination.
-They fight Freedom Force and Moira MacTaggart's alternate X-Men team, and kill Stonewall and Sunder.
+The Reavers attack the Muir Island mutant research center, theorizing that it is Wolverine's most likely destination.
 During the assault on Muir Island, Skullbuster is rendered inoperative by sniper fire from Forge.
-Donald Pierce rescues a gravely wounded pilot named Cylla Markham, who agrees to be converted into a cyborg.